Wetaskiwin: Politics

 Historically the population of Wetaskiwin has voted Conservative in both provincial and federal politics.
 The city is currently represented in the House of Commons by MP Mike Lake of the Conservative Party.

 Infrastructure

-The Wetaskiwin Regional Airport is located within Wetaskiwin city limits.
+The Wetaskiwin Regional Airport is within Wetaskiwin city limits.

 Media

 Wetaskiwin is served by two local newspapers, the Pipestone Flyer and The Wetaskiwin Times.

 Radio station CKJR is licensed to Wetaskiwin, but broadcasts from studios in Edmonton and carries a sports radio format generally targeting the region.

 Education

 Wetaskiwin Regional Public Schools operates area public schools, including Wetaskiwin Composite High School.
 St. Thomas Aquinas Roman Catholic Schools, the area Catholic school system, operates the Sacred Heart School (grades K-9) in Wetaskiwin.